openssl/openssl/doc/designs/quic-design/server/quic-server-api.md

-Essentially, when `SSL_new_listener` is given a `SSL_CTX` which is using a TLS method, it returns some different kind of object, say a `TCP_LISTENER`, which also is a kind of SSL object. `SSL_accept_conn` calls `accept(2)` via some BIO abstraction on the provided BIO, and constructs a new BIO on the resulting socket, wrapping it via standard `SSL_new` using the same `SSL_CTX`.
+Essentially, when `SSL_new_listener` is given a `SSL_CTX` which is using a TLS method, it returns some different kind of object, say a `TCP_LISTENER`, which also is a kind of SSL object. `SSL_accept_connection` calls `accept(2)` via some BIO abstraction on the provided BIO, and constructs a new BIO on the resulting socket, wrapping it via standard `SSL_new` using the same `SSL_CTX`.

 Thus, this API should be compatible with any future adaptation to also support